Last Updated on July 25, 2023 by Labib Ahmad

-- SMART DATA - Pairing with smartphones and computers gives mobile readers the ability to allow payments to flow through more sophisticated apps and Point-of-Sale systems than typical stand-alone terminals which can centralize and your data and provide valuable sales insights.
+SMART DATA - Pairing with smartphones and computers gives mobile readers the ability to allow payments to flow through more sophisticated apps and Point-of-Sale systems than typical stand-alone terminals, which can centralize your data and provide valuable sales insights.

 While on the topic of credit card readers and terminals, let's take a quick look at chip cards or EMV-enabled cards.

 EMV stands for EuroPay Mastercard Visa, after the three original companies that developed the standard.
 EMV was introduced in Europe in 2006, in Canada in 2010, and in the US in 2015.
 Interac Debit, which applies to Canadian merchants only, also changed over to the EMV standard in 2010.